-- (a) FOR the appointment of Deloitte LLP as auditors of NFI and that the board of directors of NFI be authorized to fix the remuneration of the auditors; and - (b) FOR the election of each of the ten nominees to the board of directors listed under the heading "Matters to be Considered at the Meeting Election of Directors"; - (c) FOR the Say on Pay Resolution.
+- (a) FOR the appointment of Deloitte LLP as auditors of NFI and that the board of directors of NFI be authorized to fix the remuneration of the auditors; - (b) FOR the election of each of the ten nominees to the board of directors listed under the heading "Matters to be Considered at the Meeting Election of Directors"; and - (c) FOR the Say on Pay Resolution.

-The form of proxy confers discretionary authority upon the NFI representatives designated in the form of proxy with respect to amendments to or variations of matters identified in the Notice of Meeting and with respect to other matters which may properly come before the Meeting.
-At the date of this Information Circular, the directors of NFI (the "Directors") know of no such amendments, variations or other matters.
+The form of proxy or voting instruction form confers discretionary authority upon the NFI representatives designated in the form of proxy or voting instruction form with respect to amendments to or variations of matters identified in the Notice of Meeting and with respect to other matters which may properly come before the Meeting.
+As of the date of this Information Circular, the directors of NFI (the "Directors") know of no such amendments, variations or other matters.